PathFinder: A unified approach for handling paths in graph query languages: Graph Databases and Path Queries

-Notice that, similarly as in~\cite{pmr}, we use a simplified version of property graphs~\cite{GQL}, where we only consider nodes, edges, and edge labels.
-Most importantly, we omit properties (with their associated values) that can be assigned to nodes and edges, as well as node labels.
+\begin{definition} A \emph{graph database} $G$ is a tuple $(V,E,\rho,\lambda)$, where \begin{itemize} \item $V\subseteq \nodes$ is a finite set of nodes, \item $E\subseteq \edges$ is a finite set of edges, \item $\rho:E\rightarrow(V\times V)$ is a total function, and \item $\lambda:E\rightarrow \labels$ is a total function assigning a label to each edge. \end{itemize} \end{definition} Intuitively, $\rho(e)=(v_1,v_2)$ means that $e$ is a directed edge going from $v_1$ to $v_2$.
+We use a simplified version of property graphs that omits node and edge properties (with their associated values).
 This is done since the type of queries we consider only use nodes, edges, and edge labels.
-However, all of our results transfer verbatim to the full version of property graphs.
+However, all of our results transfer to the full version of property graphs.
 We also remark that our results apply directly to RDF graphs \cite{PerezAG09} and edge-labeled graphs \cite{MendelzonW89,Baeza13}, which do not use explicit edge identifiers.